wilmsn/simple_html_gallery/README.md

 ## Features:
 - Full screen mode (also on mobile devices)
-- preview from nest and previous picture
+- preview from next and previous picture
 - just put all the files of your gallery in one directory
 - if you want a headline just fill one file with it (default: text.txt)
 - let the script generate the rest for you!
-- implement it in your homepage and load it via javascript
+- implement it in your homepage and load it via javascript (ajax)

 ## Basic requirements:
 - a server with PHP installed and useable inside the webserver